magnesiumlabs/lasco/src/components/position/README.md

 ### Filter

-You can also filter the classes that you only want to use, the following Sass...
+By default, Lasco provides a handful of general purpose position utilities.
+You can easily extend the default scales using the Sass configuration.

 ```scss
 @use "lasco" with (